RandomcodeDev/FalseKing/DESIGN.md

   be kept in a private repository on the Gitea server.
 - Due to very simple formats, assets can largely be developed with any image editor and text editor, as well as some form of audio editor
-- Instead of having scripting, the game's content will use Flecs's module feature to allow content to be developed the same way as the rest of the game
+- Instead of having scripting, everything will simply be implemented in C++.
+  Some form of extension system may be introduced.

 ## Target platforms